kubic-project/microos-o-o/README.md

 Fork the repository and make some changes.
 Once you're done with your changes send a pull request.

-To test your changes locally make sure to have the git submodules for the CSS files calling `git submodule update --init` and call `bundle exec jekyll serve` to provide a local webserver on which the visual representation of your changes can be seen.
+To test your changes locally make sure to have the git submodules for the CSS and blog files calling `git submodule update --init`.

+Use `bundle exec jekyll serve` to provide a local webserver on which the visual representation of your changes can be seen.